By Frank Macek

-It's time for another "behind the scenes" look at what's happening inside the WKYC Digital Broadcast Center as we get ready to wrap up 2013.
+It's time for another "behind the scenes" look at what's happening inside the WKYC Digital Broadcast Center.

 October is here already, the baseball season is just a memory for the Indians this year and we are in the middle of Browns season.
 Where does the time go?

 The staff of WKYC will once again join in the nationwide effort of our parent company, Gannett, for "Make a Difference Day" on Saturday, October 26th.
 This year, we are partnering with the Cleveland Metroparks to make a difference right here in our own community.
 You can sign up to volunteer for multiple different projects around the area.
 Anyone who signs up will be entered to win some great prizes.
 To get involved, head over to wkyc.com/common/mdday for more information.

 The all new wkyc.com is coming soon.
 You'll see our new design launch on Wednesday, October 30th.
 The new format is especially designed for mobile users and will feature a look very similar to our sister publication, USA Today.
 You can get a Director's Cut exclusive sneak peak of our new look at wbir.com.
 The new wkyc.com will contain even more local news, weather, traffic, entertainment and other sections that are important to our viewers here in Northeast Ohio.

 The last few months have seen some new faces at WKYC, while we have said farewell to others in our tv family.

 WKYC technician Robert "Bob" Keyes retired after nearly 30 years at Channel 3.
 Bob was a "do-it-all", behind the scenes guy who worked in signal acquistion, editing, cameras, videotape and other areas of operations.
 Plus, he was a master of the one-liners that kept many of us entertained through the years.
 Also, engineers Raleigh Himmelright and Julie Borwosky have moved on in their careers.